Top Homeowners Insurance Companies in Texas

 There were a number of other notables are in the top 20, including Liberty Mutual, The Hartford, AAA, Amica, and MetLife.

 As mentioned earlier, this list isn’t necessarily a gauge of quality, but more about market share, and the names an independent insurance agent may throw your way.
+Also mentioned above, the cheapest rates do not guarantee you excellent service.
+For that, you’re going to have to dive into the world of customer reviews, and financial strength investigations.

 The 2009 homeowner’s loss ratio (amount of money paid out in insurance claims versus earned premium) of 67.1% was significantly better than the Hurricane Ike-driven 129.1% seen in 2008.